 Buying AD/DA converters

 A tip to remember when researching AD/DA converters and audio interfaces is that the best options are generally produced by specialist manufacturers.
-Brands like Apogee, RME, Ferrofish, Metric Halo, Lynx, Antelope Audio, Benchmark, Lavry, Prism, and Burl are mostly known for producing quality AD/DA converters rather than other audio equipment.
+Brands like Apogee, RME, Ferrofish, Metric Halo, Lynx, Antelope Audio, Benchmark, Lavry, Merging Technologies, Prism, and Burl are mostly known for producing quality AD/DA converters rather than other audio equipment.

 That’s not to say you can’t get great solutions from Avid, SSL, Neve, Crane Song, Rupert Neve Designs, Universal Audio, or Focusrite.
 However, companies that specialize in converter technology generally offer better support, firmware/drivers, integration, and compatibility.
 This is because they have years of R&D and market experience behind them as opposed to those with recently diversified product ranges.